Comparing and Contrasting the Average Restaurant Meal Menu Price to Simple Home-Cooked Meals

 The conclusion is clear: as long as you share what you cook (or at least eat the appropriate portions and save the rest for later), home cooked meals are far less expensive than the restaurant equivalent.

-If you’re cooking for one, the decision to eat out versus in can be more difficult.
-Interestingly, most of the menu items we analyzed showed a total recipe cost that was higher than the cost of eating out.
-Possible solutions to this are preparing several meals for the week and making an initial investment in “base” ingredients like spices, whose cost will even out over several meals.
+If you’re cooking for one, the decision to eat out versus eating in can be more difficult.
+Interestingly, most of the menu items we analyzed showed a higher total recipe cost than the cost of eating out.
+Possible solutions to this include preparing several meals for the week and making an initial investment in “base” ingredients.
+For example, the cost of stocking up on spices, can even out over several meals.

-In either case, next time you’re deciding between going out for a bite and staying in to cook, take a second to think about your wallet.
+Next time you’re deciding between going out for a bite and staying in to cook, consider your wallet.
 The data shows just how significant the cost savings are if you decide to stay in.